 When your skin has an allergic reaction to a substance, inflammatory chemicals are sent to the skin, making it red, itchy, and uncomfortable.
 Substances of all kinds can trigger contact dermatitis, and you may not realize that you’re allergic to a substance until you have a reaction.

-Examples of substances that may cause contact dermatitis include:
+Examples of substances that may cause this include:

 - Plants such as poison ivy or poison oak